 - To prevent flooding, make sure any storm drains located near your property are free of debris so water can drain freely.

-- Report water main breaks and leaks, clogged storm drains or illegal dumping into the stormwater system by calling the City’s 24-hour Customer Service at 954-828-8000.
+- Report water main breaks and leaks, clogged storm drains or illegal dumping into the stormwater system by calling the City’s 24-hour Neighbor Service at 954-828-8000.